JCall-Engineer/blog/src/writeups/proving-bad-luck.md

 		Enter values and click Calculate
 	</fieldset>
 	<footer style="font-size: 0.9em; opacity: 0.8; margin-top: 1rem;">
 		<em>Yes, this is actually computing exact probabilities using BigInt arithmetic in your browser.
 Yes, I am aware this is overkill.
 No, I will not be taking questions at this time.
-(No input limits - go wild.)</em>
+(No input limits - go wild, but 500+ armies might make your browser think for a moment.
+Probabilities for 100+ troops may be too small for floating point and show up as NaN.)</em>
 	</footer>
 </form>